drpetersonfernandes/SimpleLauncher/parameters.md

 **Format To Launch After Extraction:** <br>

 **Emulator Name:** Daphne<br>
-**Emulator Location:** <br>
+**Emulator Path:** <br>
 **Emulator Parameters:** <br>
 **Fullscreen Parameter:** <br>

-You need to create a BAT files to launch the games.
+You need to create BAT files to launch the games.

 ## Magnavox Odyssey 2

-Double-check the file and folder locations when entering them into 'Simple Launcher', especially in the Parameters field.
+**Double-check the file and folder paths when entering them into 'Simple Launcher', especially in the Parameters field.**

+**Relative paths might work, but I do not recommend that you use them.<br>
+Relative paths in the Parameters field need to be relative to the emulator path.**

 **System Folder (Example):** c:\Magnavox Odyssey 2<br>
 **System Is MAME?** false<br>